Close

 In a 2021 study conducted by the Danish Consumer Council, Stand up to Cancer, and the Dutch organisation Tegengif-Erase all Toxins, 20 popular perfumes were selected and their labels compared with substances of concern listed by several authoritative bodies, such as the European Commission and the Danish Government.
 A total of 26 problematic chemicals were found in the selected perfumes, including suspected endocrine disruptors, with researchers concluding that the current regulatory framework is unfit to protect consumers from exposure to problematic chemicals in perfumes.

-Fortunately, in recent years, we’ve seen a “Clean perfume” movement emerging in the market, with many brands now shunning phthalates and deliberately selecting natural, organic ingredients.
+Fortunately, in recent years we’ve seen a “Clean perfume” movement emerging in the market with many brands shunning phthalates and selecting natural, organic ingredients in their place.
 While we always recommend checking the label of products, remember that phthalates don’t need to be listed by law on an ingredient list.
 The only way to be 100% sure that your perfume contains no phthalates is by choosing a brand that promises that is 100% phthalate-free.

 Naturally scented candles